emacs-vs/docstr/README.md

 ## Configure Faces

 This package provides a way to customize the document string faces in a consistent way yet this is just an optional choice.
-If you find want the this feature, you can put the following code snippet into your configuration.
+To enable this feature, you can put the following code snippet into your configuration.

 ```el
 (docstr-faces-apply)